Vyral/base-template/_posts/2020-03-12-enter-for-a-chance-to-win-5000-cash.md

 Maxwell is also holding smaller monthly draws, and I’ll be holding additional monthly draws for just my clients as well.

-If you have any questions for me about real estate in the meantime, don’t hesitate to reach out..
+If you have any questions for me about real estate in the meantime, don’t hesitate to reach out.
 I look forward to hearing from you soon.